Ponca City High School

-Ponca City High School is a public high school that serves approximately 1,500 students in grades 9–12, located in Ponca City, Oklahoma.
+Ponca City High School is a public high school that serves approximately 1,500 students in grades 9–12, located in Ponca City, Oklahoma, United States.
 The current main principal is Thad Dilbeck.

+The school's boundary includes Ponca City and White Eagle.

 The school operates on a semester schedule.
-Students attend six, 55-minute periods daily and also attend a 40-minute MUST (Mandatory Uninterrupted Study Time) period daily.
+Students attend six 55-minute periods daily, and also attend a 40-minute MUST (mandatory uninterrupted study time) period daily.
 A minimum of 46 credits is required for graduation.

-Ponca City High School students are called "Wildcats," a title that means hard work, perseverance, and extreme loyalty to the school, embodied by the school mascot "Willie" the Wildcat.
+Ponca City High School students are called "Wildcats," a title that represents hard work, perseverance, and extreme loyalty to the school, embodied by the school mascot, "Willie" the Wildcat.